faizan-ahmad5/100-plus-cpp-programs/README.md

 15. **Complex Number Addition**:
     Write a C++ program that takes two complex numbers from the user and adds them.
 Print the resultant complex number.

+16. **Forward and Reversed Order**:
+    Write a C++ program to prompt the user to input 3 integer values and print these values in forward and reversed order.

+17. **Integer and Character Display**:
+    Write a C++ program that takes an integer value and a character from the user and displays both on the console window.

+18. **Sphere Calculations**:
+    Write a program that takes the radius of a sphere as input from the user and outputs:
+    - The diameter of the sphere
+    - The surface area of the sphere
+    - The volume of the sphere

+19. **Time Conversion**:
+    Write a C++ program that takes seconds from the user and displays the time in hours, minutes, and seconds format.
+For example, if the user enters 3700, the output should be "1 hour 1 minute and 40 seconds."

+20. **Variable Swapping**:
+    Write a C++ program to swap the values of two variables both with and without using a third variable.

+21. **String Copy**:
+    Write a C++ program to enter a string `s1` and copy it to another string `s2`.

+22. **Polynomial Evaluation**:
+    Write a program that asks the user to enter a value for `x` and then displays the value of the polynomial \(2x^5 + 3x^4 - x^3 - 2x^2 + 7x - 6\).
+To calculate \(x^5\), use `pow(x, 5)`.
+Include the `math.h` library for `pow`.

+23. **Quotient and Remainder**:
+    Write a C++ program to find the quotient and remainder of two integers by taking input from the user.

+24. **Previous Character**:
+    Write a C++ program that takes a character and displays its previous character using the decrement operator.

+25. **Complex Calculation**:
+    Write a program that asks for a number input from the keyboard, adds 34 to it, divides it by 2, takes the modulus with 4, adds 4, and then multiplies the resultant value by 5.
+Display the result.

+26. **Expression Calculation**:
+    Write a program in C++ to compute the expression \((25 * 3.5 - 3 * 7.5) + \frac{3}{40.5 - 4.5}\) and print the output.

+27. **String Operations**:
+    Write a C++ program that prompts the user to enter two strings, then displays the strings, their lengths, their concatenation, and specific characters from each string.

+28. **Fraction Operations**:
+    Write a C++ program that prompts the user to enter two fractions (numerator and denominator for each), then calculates and displays their sum, difference, product, and division.

+29. **Distance Calculation**:
+    Write a C++ program to calculate the distance between two points where \(x1\), \(y1\), \(x2\), and \(y2\) are all double values.

+30. **Age Check**:
+    Write a C++ program that checks the age of Fahad and Khurram and displays the appropriate message using if statements only.

 ## 📋 Topics Covered